 If no DTT exists, the income can still be exempt if it can be taxed in the other jurisdiction, (as long as it is not black listed) in accordance with the provisions of the OECD Model Tax Convention, and the income is not to be considered as from a Portuguese source.

-Finally, regarding pension income, of a non-Portuguese source, NHR residents will be exempt from PIT, provided that such pension income did not resulted from past contributions that allowed for past PIT deductions in Portugal.
+Finally, regarding pension income, of a non-Portuguese source, NHR residents will be subject to a reduced rate of 10% PIT, provided that such pension income did not resulted from past contributions that allowed for past PIT deductions in Portugal.

 Together with the fact that there is a free remittance of funds either to Portugal or abroad, and no wealth tax or inheritance tax in Portugal, makes it a very interesting solution, making Portugal a top choice for High Net Worth Individuals who wish to take up residence in the European Union.